Get your International Driving Permit for Guernsey in 8 minutes

 Can I use my UK driving Licence in Guernsey?

 You can use your UK driving licence in Guernsey for a year.
-Foreign drivers, including drivers from the UK and Northern Ireland, must have an IDP.
+Foreign drivers, including drivers from the UK and Northern Ireland, must have an International Driving Permit.
 If you’re staying longer than 12 months, you need to exchange your UK license for a Guernsey license.
-If don’t have a photocard license, you will need an IDP to drive in EU countries, Norway, Switzerland, Liechtenstein, and Iceland.
+If don’t have a photocard license, you will need an International Driving Permit to drive in EU countries, Norway, Switzerland, Liechtenstein, and Iceland.
 This applies to licenses that are issued from Isle of Man, Jersey, and Gibraltar.

 Can I get an international driving permit online?

 Yes, you can get an international driving permit online if you don’t want to get one from the vehicle licensing department or from a post office.
 Just fill out the online application form, upload your passport-sized photos, submit the digital copy of your driver’s license, and pay the fees.
-You don’t need to take a driving test to apply for an IDP.
+You don’t need to take a driving test to apply for an International Driving Permit.

 Top Destinations in Guernsey